 For those who like their gin in the fast lane, it’s time to clamber on board The Gin Journey’s ‘gini bus’.
 The chauffeur-driven evening tour, led by a gin-ius team, takes in five bars and one distillery for £74.62, with a gin cocktail served at each location.
-Tours take place on Saturday afternoon and Wednesday evening and take place across either Bermondsey, Notting Hill and Shoreditch.
-We recommend Bermondsey, where you get to visit two distilleries in total.
+Tours take place on Saturday afternoons and take place across either Bermondsey, Soho and Shoreditch.
 Chauffeur: provided.
 Ibuprofen: BYO.

 The Ginstitute was once London’s smallest museum, but has since grown in size, moving across to the basement of Notting Hill’s ‘gin hotel’, The Distillery.
 You can enjoy three-hour sessions of history, tasting, cocktails, and blending.
 The £120 price tag buys two bottles, including the one you blend yourself, and you’ll drink four cocktails over the course of the evening.
 It's taught Monday to Thursday at 7pm, and at 2pm, 5pm and 7pm On Friday.
 There are five sessions on Saturday and two afternoon sessions on Sunday.
 That’s a whole lot of gin!